brendoncarroll/go-state/README.md

 # State
-This is a package for managing state
+State is a package for managing state.

+## Cells
+Cells are compare-and-swap cells.
+They support reading and compare-and-swapping the data.